pluralsight/simple-protocol-http/README.md

 ```

-With fetch and fetch options pre-curried in:
+With fetch and fetch options pre-curried in.
+This is what I like to use for most things:

 ```
 const { get, post, put, remove} = require('simple-protocol-http')